renovate-bot/googleapis-_-java-genai/README.md

   public static void main(String[] args) {
     Client client = new Client();

+    // Define the schema for the response, in Json format.
     ImmutableMap<String, Object> schema = ImmutableMap.of(
         "type", "object",
         "properties", ImmutableMap.of(